-Valpolicella is located in the northwestern part of the Veneto Region between Verona and Garda Lake, in an area that occupies about 240 square kilometres.
+Valpolicella is located in the northwestern part of the Veneto Region between Verona and Garda Lake, in an area that occupies about 240 square kilometers.

 The whole valley is dotted with villas built by the nobility of Verona and Venice.
 These wonderful buildings are in a unique landscape where you can still see the cultivated terraces bounded by typical dry stone walls.

 In Valpolicella, you can still find the “pievi” ancient territorial civil and religious divisions that were part of a rural church with a baptistery.
-In 1145, the pievi of the Valpolicella were 4: San Martino Negrar; San Floriano; San Giorgio e San Pietro di Abizzano.
-Characteristic of this land arethe stone villages, born to the abundance of stone easily removable.
+In 1145, the pievi of the Valpolicella was 4: San Martino Negrar; San Floriano; San Giorgio e San Pietro di Abizzano.
+Characteristics of this land are the stone villages, born to the abundance of stone easily removable.
 The buildings in these villages are built of stone lastame.

 Very popular is also the type of buildings grouped at court, a community of homes built around a courtyard enclosed by a gate that served to protect the people and animals from the external threats.